FAQs

 How do I register for the 3 Lochs Ultra?

-You can register for the inaugural 3 Lochs Ultra 2021 by following one of the links within this website.
+You can register for the 3 Lochs Ultra 2023 by following one of the links within this website.
 Registration will close within 4 weeks of the event or in the event of the challenge reaching capacity.

 I'm not sure whether to register for the Bronze or Silver finish?